Whoever believes is saved. Whoever believes was given eyes.

 2 PETER 3:9

 Follow the pronouns.
 First Peter opens: "To those who are elect."
 Second Peter opens: "To those who through the righteousness of our God and Savior Jesus Christ have received a faith as precious as ours."
 Peter is writing to believers — to the chosen.
 When he says God is "patient with you, not wanting anyone to perish," the "anyone" has a referent: you.
 The elect.
-God is not wishing that any of His chosen people should perish, but that all of them should reach repentance.
+God is not wishing that any of His chosen people should perish, but that all of them should come to repentance.

 This is not a universal wish for all humanity — it is a covenantal promise that God's patience will hold until every last one of His people comes home.
 If Peter meant "God does not desire the perishing of any human who has ever lived," he would be contradicting Jesus, who spoke of the broad road that leads to destruction and the many who travel it (Matthew 7:13), and who described everlasting fire prepared for the devil and his angels (Matthew 25:41).
 Peter is making a particular promise about completion: God will lose none of His own.

 "'Whosoever will' means anyone can choose to believe."
 We agree — the offer IS universal.
 No Reformed theologian has ever denied that the gospel must be preached to all, because election is hidden in God; the offer is visible to all.
 But you have confused the offer with the reception.
 "Whoever believes" tells you what happens to believers.
 It does not tell you who has the ability to believe.
-Jesus answers that: "All that the Father gives me will come to me" (John 6:37).
+Jesus answers that: "All those the Father gives me will come to me" (John 6:37).
 "No one CAN come to me unless the Father draws them" (John 6:44).
 Three times in one chapter, Jesus explains where belief comes from.
 The universal offer exists because the decree is hidden.
 The reception is the Father's work, not the sinner's achievement.

 "You're limiting God's love."
 The question is not whether God's love is limited.
 The question is whether God's love is effectual.
 In the Arminian framework, God loves every individual equally with saving intent — but most are lost forever.
 A love that tries to save everyone and fails to save most — is that the love you're defending?
 Reformed theology says God's saving love is particular and effectual.
 Everyone God sets His saving love upon IS saved.
 Not one is lost.
 "I have loved you with an everlasting love; I have drawn you with unfailing kindness" (Jeremiah 31:3).
 Which vision makes God's love more glorious: a love that wishes for all and saves some, or a love that intends to save its objects — and does?